UHRP Calls for U.S. Investigation of Universal Electronics Products Made with Uyghur Forced Labor

 Universal Electronics Inc., which manufactures remote-control and home security products, has sold its equipment and software to Sony, Samsung, LG, and Microsoft, potentially implicating them and others in forced labor.

-The U.S. Government warned companies in July that there is a “high risk of violating U.S. law” for any company with operations, investment, the July 13 Supply Chain Business Advisory for the Uyghur Region, jointly issued by six cabinet Departments, explicitly advises business that “There are credible reports indicating that labor transfers of ethnic minorities in Xinjiang to other regions and provinces of China are part of a state-sponsored coercive relocation and forced labor program aiming to force assimilation and reduce their population density.”
+The U.S. Government warned companies in July 2020 that there is a “high risk of violating U.S. law” for any company with supply chains, operations, or ventures in the Uyghur Region.
+The July 13, 2021 Updated Supply Chain Business Advisory for the Uyghur Region, jointly issued by six cabinet Departments, explicitly advises business that labor transfers from the Uyghur Region to locations across China “are part of a state-sponsored coercive relocation and forced labor program aiming to force assimilation and reduce their population density.”